TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

--   One way to formulate high information commit messages is to follow a template.
+-   One way to formulate high-information commit messages is to follow a template.
 [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) is one of many commit message templates that you can explore.